Orchestral Speech: A technique for when you really need to be fluent.

 The Limitations of Orchestral Speech

-Orchestral speech works best of all if you have also learned how to employ the Jump.
+Orchestral speech works best in spontaneous conversations if you have also learned how to employ the Jump.
 Then, if for some reason or other, while using Orchestral Speech, you lose the sense of rhythm and find yourself blocking, you can use the Jump to get restarted.
-Moreover, if you are already proficient at using the Jump, then it becomes easier to employ Orchestral Speech in real-life conversational situations without needing to pre-formulate all your phrases in advance.
-Thus, with the Jump as a back-up, it is indeed possible to use orchestral speech “on the fly”– formulating and speaking simultaneously.
-You can use this combination of the two techniques in conversational situations where you want to minimize any likelihood of blocking.
+Moreover, if you are already proficient at using the Jump, then it becomes easier to employ Orchestral Speech in conversational situations without feeling the need to formulate your phrases in advance.
+Thus, with the Jump as a back-up, it is indeed possible to successfully use orchestral speech “on the fly”– formulating and speaking simultaneously.

-However, do bear in mind that ultimately, it is not a good idea to use Orchestral Speech any more than you really need to, and it’s not a good idea to adopt it as your only technique.
+Finally, do bear in mind that ultimately, it is not a good idea to use Orchestral Speech any more than you really need to, and it’s not a good idea to adopt it as your only technique.
 It is better to restrict its use to the beginnings of conversations and for situations where you really need to be fluent.
-If over-used, Orchestral Speech may increase your tendency to avoid and to fear blocks, and it will not reduce your fear of listeners’ negative responses to your blocking.
-To reduce and ultimately eliminate such fears, you need to allow yourself to block and then use a reliable block modification technique such as The Jump to get yourself restarted.
+If over-used, Orchestral Speech may increase your tendency to avoid and to fear blocks, and it may not reduce your fear of listeners’ negative responses to your blocking.
+To reduce and ultimately eliminate such fears, you need to allow yourself to block and then use a reliable block modification technique such as The Jump to get quickly yourself restarted – so that your blocks do not elicit negative responses from your listeners.

 [1] There are a number of possible explanations for why concern over speech accuracy may lead to the production of stuttered disfluencies.
 Two of the most recent theories are Vasić & Wijnen’s “Vicious Circle Hypothesis” and Brocklehurst, Lickley & Corley’s “Variable Release Threshold Hypothesis”